 Subjects covered to include:

-Louisa has an extensive educational background as an Early Years specialist, KS1 class teacher & music teacher in UK primary and secondary schools and most recently as an assistant headteacher (Inclusion Manager).
+Louisa has an extensive educational background as an Early Years specialist, KS1 class teacher & music teacher in UK primary and secondary schools and as an assistant headteacher in North London.
 Facilitating continuing professional development and mentor training previously as an Area Leader with Trinity College London, Guildhall, The Open University, Assessment and Qualifications Alliance (AQA), Sing for Pleasure, the Voices Foundation and music hubs, she has devised and delivered workshops, mentored and supported teachers, education leaders and performers and directed children's choirs throughout the world for over 20 years.